sergey-melnychuk/sergey-melnychuk.github.io/_posts/2023-05-25-what-actor-model-is-about.markdown

 1. [Actor Model of Computation](https://arxiv.org/pdf/1008.1459)
 1. [The Actor Model (Hewitt, Meijer, Szyperski)](https://www.youtube.com/watch?v=7erJ1DV_Tlo)

 During recent years "Actor Model [of computation]" (or simple "Actors") turned into a buzzword.
 But as usually happens with buzzwords, more "buzz" leads to less understanding of what it is actually about.
-There are dosen of implementations of the Actor Model in a variety of languages, most of them usually even make sense and ome of them are just masterpieces (Erlang VM, Akka).
+There are dosen of implementations of the Actor Model in a variety of languages, most of them usually even make sense and some of them are just masterpieces (Erlang VM, Akka).
 Heck, I even implemented one: [Uppercut](https://github.com/sergey-melnychuk/uppercut/)!

 In this post I will try to structure my understanding and findings about Actor Model as well as best (and worst) use-cases for it.
 To start with, I just must warn that "everything is an actor" is just freaking wrong!
 I strongly encourage you to read the [paper](https://arxiv.org/pdf/1008.1459) and vatch the [video](https://www.youtube.com/watch?v=7erJ1DV_Tlo) if you want to achieve deep understanding of the topic once and for all.